FAIMS/burial-mounds-web/README.md

 ### Search Functionality

 The current search function allows the user to search `records` by `title` and `record_id` variables.
-If users wish to customize their search, please read this [tutorial](https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/) which is used as the starting point to implement searching in this project.
+If users wish to customise their search, please read this [tutorial](https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/) which is used as the starting point to implement searching in this project.

 - *pages/search.md* is the file which contains the search data.
 - *assets/js/search.js* is the file which contains the Javascript logic to perform the search.